farisachugthai/ipython/docs/source/reference.rst

     sys.excepthook = ultratb.FormattedTB(mode='Verbose',
     color_scheme='Linux', call_pdb=1)

+.. option:: --xmode

-The mode keyword can be either 'Verbose' or 'Plain', giving either very detailed or normal tracebacks respectively.
-The color_scheme keyword can be one of 'NoColor', 'Linux' (default) or 'LightBG'.
-These are the same options which can be set in IPython with ``--colors`` and ``--xmode``.
+   The 'mode' keyword can be either 'Verbose' or 'Plain', giving either very detailed or normal tracebacks respectively.

+.. option:: --colors

+   The 'color_scheme' keyword can be one of 'NoColor', 'Linux' (default) or 'LightBG'.

-This will give any of your programs detailed, colored tracebacks with automatic invocation of pdb.
+This will give any of your programs detailed, colored tracebacks with automatic invocation of :mod:`pdb`.

 .. _pasting_with_prompts: